ryansb/hugo-lambda/README.md

 time spent actually reacting.
 This makes lambda incredibly cheap for cases where you have an infrequent event that requires some action to happen.

-There are three buckets where content resides.
+There are two buckets where content resides.
 The first is `input.yoursite.com`, which contains all the information hugo needs to generate your site.
-The second is `tar.yoursite.com` which holds tarred and gzipped snapshots of your site.
-The final bucket is the website bucket that holds the finished site and serves it to the world.
+The second is the website bucket that holds the finished site and serves it to the world.

 ## Developing